 A GCSE in Religious Studies is firstly a respected qualification.
 It will sit alongside your other GCSE subjects and provide the foundation for your next step in life.
-Secondly, and perhaps more importantly, it will help you with the issues that we all have to face throughout our life.
+Secondly, and perhaps more importantly, it will help you to explore faith and help you with the issues that we all have to face throughout our life.
 It will give you the opportunity to explore your own solutions to moral problems and to have these views explored and countered and thirdly, these modules fulfil the content requirements of the Curriculum Directory of the Bishops of England and Wales.

-Over the GCSE course you will study Judaism: Beliefs and Practices
+Over the GCSE course you will study;

+1. Judaism: Beliefs and Practices